AbhinavDN/netflix_sql_project/README.md

-# netflix Tvshows and Movies data analysis using sql
+# Netflix Tvshows And Movies Data Analysis using SQL